Ntuusi

 Ntuusi is a settlement in the Central Region of Uganda.

 Location

 The settlement is in Lwemiyaga County in Sembabule District in south-western Uganda, approximately 18 km south-east of Lwemiyaga, where the county headquarters are located.
 This is approximately 33 km north-west of Sembabule, the site of the district headquarters.
 Ntuusi is about 86 km by road, north-west of Masaka, the nearest large city.
 The coordinates of Ntuusi are 00°03'00.0"N, 31°12'04.0"E (Latitude:0.050000; Longitude:31.201111).

 Overview

 Ntuusi is the location of the headquarters of Ntuusi sub-county in Lwemiyaga County, Sembabule District.
-The modern-day settlement of Ntuusi is inside the Ntuusi Archelogical Site, an area measuring approximately 100 ha, that was continuously settled by humans during the period 1,000AD and 1,500AD.
+The modern-day settlement of Ntuusi is inside the Ntuusi Archaeological Site, an area measuring approximately 100 ha, that was continuously settled by humans during the period 1,000AD and 1,500AD.
 This area, also known as Bigo bya Mugenyi, is the earliest evidence of organised human settlement in the African Great Lakes Region.